-Most recently, Kristen played marimba for the premiere of rock musical “Skullduggery” in Hollywood, drums for rock-soul recording artist Miss Dana James, freelance orchestral percussion in the Los Angeles area and conductorless chamber group One Found Sound in San Francisco, drum set and percussion for various pit orchestra musicals in the South Bay, and explorative new music with arts collaborative “Trespass Project,” a dance and visual arts partnership with the Highway Performance Series.
+Most recently, Kristen was on faculty for Malletlab 2018, played marimba for the premiere of rock musical “Skullduggery” in Hollywood, drums for rock-soul recording artist Miss Dana James, freelance orchestral percussion in the Los Angeles area and conductorless chamber group One Found Sound in San Francisco, drum set and percussion for various pit orchestra musicals in the South Bay, and explorative new music with arts collaborative “Trespass Project,” a dance and visual arts partnership with the Highway Performance Series.
 One of her career highlights was performing with NEXUS at PASIC 2015, and in her spare time she enjoys working on an evolving marimba/voice project, collaborating with other singer-songwriters both in LA and New York.

 Kristen was classically trained at Baldwin Wallace University Conservatory of Music with a bachelor’s degree in Percussion Performance and has studied primarily with Josh Ryan and Joel Smales.
 Additionally she earned a master’s degree in Arts Administration from Florida State University in 2012, and a continuing education certificate in "Business of Art" from the Los Angeles Center for Cultural Innovation in 2016.
 Kristen is proudly endorsed by DREAM Cymbals and Gongs.

 A bit more...